- Search for a Leaflet

 Epilepsy and pregnancy

-- If your daughter thinks that she may be pregnant, it is important that she sees your family doctor as early as possible.
-Your daughter should keep taking her medication until she sees her doctor.
+- If your daughter thinks that she may be pregnant, she should see her doctor as soon as possible but continue taking her medication in the meantime

 Levetiracetam and pregnancy